By Jeff Backal

 Prior to defining your team’s culture, it is important to understand your organization’s mission (statement of purpose), vision (destination), values (set of operating principles) as well as the organizational culture.
 Once you truly understand these aspects of your organization, you can start aligning your team’s culture to that of the organization.

-The initial part of the process of defining the culture is creating a list of specific “behaviors” for the team to live by.
+The initial part of the process of defining the team culture is creating a list of specific “behaviors” for the team to live by.
 While creating this list, be sure to avoid generic items that may sound good, for example “exceed expectations”.
 What does this item really mean; expectations of team members, expectations of leadership, expectations of customers… Also, these behaviors should be written for the team members as opposed to for customers.
 Since this list is for internal purposes and not for the eyes of external customers, it is encourages to us company language and lingo.

 – Take ownership